snykk/go-rest-boilerplate/README.md

 ##### `cmd` folder

 This folder contains all the entry points of the application.
-There are three sub-folders in the `cmd` folder:
+There are four sub-folders in the `cmd` folder:

 -   `api`: This folder contains the main entry point of the REST API server.
 The `main.go` file in the `server` sub-folder is responsible for starting the server and setting up all the necessary routes.